imjoy-team/ImJoy/docs/development.md

 #### website
 URL for the plugin project website

+#### docs
+URL for the plugin documentation, either to a markdown file (e.g. raw Github URL ends with `.md`), or a any web page.

+Note: if you also provide a `<docs>` block, then this field will be ignored.

 #### tags
 List of supported tags which configures the plugin after installed.